Critical Risk Means Critical Leadership: Why Psychosocial Hazard Must Sit at the Centre of Police and Emergency Services Governance

 - Feb 12

-- 3 min read
+- 4 min read

+Across New Zealand, the health and safety landscape is shifting.
 Government reform signals are clear.
-The system is being refocused on critical risk, the hazards most likely to cause serious harm or death.
-There is renewed emphasis on clarifying the difference between governance and day to day management.
+The system is being refocused on critical risk, specifically the hazards most likely to cause serious harm or death.
+There is a renewed emphasis on clarifying the difference between governance and day-to-day management.
 Directors are expected to provide oversight and verification, not operational micromanagement.
 Regulators are being encouraged to concentrate on serious harm prevention rather than minor infringements.
+This matters.

-That is why this reform conversation is relevant to our trade.
+This reform conversation is relevant to our trade.

 Trauma Is a Foreseeable Occupational Hazard